'Paid With His Life': World Reacts To Navalny's Death

-Russia said the Kremlin’s most prominent critic, Alexei Navalny, died on Friday in an Arctic prison, drawing intense criticism from the opposition and Western officials.
+Russia said the Kremlin’s most prominent critic, Alexei Navalny died on Friday in an Arctic prison, drawing intense criticism from opposition and Western officials.

 Here are some of the key reactions: